Azure-Samples/digital-twins-explorer/README.md

 # Azure Digital Twins Explorer

-**Azure Digital Twins Explorer** is a tool for the [Azure Digital Twins service](https://docs.microsoft.com/azure/digital-twins/overview).
-It lets you connect to an Azure Digital Twins instance, and visualize and interact with its data.
+**Azure Digital Twins Explorer** is a developer tool for the [Azure Digital Twins service](https://docs.microsoft.com/azure/digital-twins/overview).
+It lets you connect to an Azure Digital Twins instance to understand, visualize and modify your digital twin data.

 <img src="https://raw.githubusercontent.com/Azure-Samples/digital-twins-explorer/main/media/digital-twins-explorer.png" alt="Image of digital-twins-explorer"/>

 Azure Digital Twins Explorer is written as a single-page JavaScript application.
-This repository holds the code for the hosted version of Azure Digital Twins Explorer, which is accessible through the [Azure portal](https://portal.azure.com).
+This repository holds the code for the hosted version of Azure Digital Twins Explorer, which is accessible through the [Azure portal](https://portal.azure.com) and at [explorer.digitaltwins.azure.net](explorer.digitaltwins.azure.net).
 You can also run the application locally as a node.js application.

-This README includes:
+This README contains information and guidance specific to hosting this codebase locally, including:
 * [Instructions to run the sample locally](#run-azure-digital-twins-explorer-locally)
 * [Instructions to run the sample as a Docker application](#run-azure-digital-twins-explorer-with-docker)
 * [Sign in information for the first run of the sample](#sign-in-on-first-run)